Setup of a Guacamole HTML5 remote XFCE desktop via VNC for Ubuntu 24.04

 cd /etc/systemd/system/multi-user.target.wants/

-ln -s /etc/systemd/system/vncserver@.service ./vncserver@1.service
+ln -s /etc/systemd/system/vncserver@.service ./vncserver@1.serviceTime for a last reboot!

 Then, we should be able to login to http://test.example.com:8080/guacamole with the credentials we stored in /etc/guacamole/user-mapping.xml, click on “Terminal Server VNC”, type in the VNC password we have defined before, and see a virtual XFCE screen in our browser.